 Local government service

-John Woods was elected to Sydney City Council as Alderman for Denison Ward from 1 December 1860 to 1 December 1872.
+Woods was elected as an alderman for the Redfern Ward, Redfern Council on 14 September, 1859.
+He served on Redfern Council for just over a year, before standing for and being elected as Alderman for Denison Ward from 1 December 1860 to 1 December 1872.
 Woods was Mayor in 1865.

 City of Sydney Archives: Aldermen’s Files; Archives Investigator; Photo: THC 88/376